 This is probably the best artistic representation of death in the Christian tradition that I know of.
 It’s glorious and sweet and evocative.
 The old man’s body is just on the verge of release from its pains, and I feel it.
 His heaviness is already giving way to lightness, to nimbleness.
 I feel the joy that awaits him across the river, which the yellow flowers seem to anticipate (they vibrate!), and I sense the community of friends that the thin, magenta-winged beings will be escorting him to.
 God’s presence, the sun’s orb, glows intensely, the same deep orange as the chariot’s exterior.
 That’s the glory into which the man is heading.

 There are so many wonderful renditions of “Swing Low, Sweet Chariot.”
 What’s your favorite?

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Third Sunday after Pentecost, cycle C, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 8, cycle C, click here.